We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - severe scarring

 - a cluster of connected boils, called a carbuncle

 - cellulitis, which is inflammation of the skin and adjacent soft tissue

 - endocarditis, which is inflammation of the heart

 - osteomyelitis, which is inflammation of the bone

 Boils are contagious and can spread to other people.
 You can also spread them to other parts of your own body.
-However, you can take several steps to prevent boils:

 - Avoid close skin contact with people who have boils or who are Staphylococcus aureus carriers.

 - Wash all clothes, towels, and other personal items you use while you have a boil.

 - Avoid sharing towels and personal items with other people.